Lately, I've been working on getting a JTAG for FPGA infrastructure up and running.

 I suspect that the dirt cheap ones have really crappy level shifters (if they have them at all.)

-I'm talking a short break from the BlackIce-II to spend some quality time in my garage with the eeColor color3.
+I'm taking a short break from the BlackIce-II to spend some quality time in my garage with the eeColor color3.
 Originally a real consumer product built with a Cyclone 4 FPGA, a DRAM, an HDMI receiver and an HDMI transmitter, it got its 15 minutes of fame when it was featured on Hackaday as a potentially really cheap FPGA development board.

 A few people mapped out the IOs of the FPGA and built a bitcoin miner with it, but I'm not aware of any projects that are using all the features of the board.